SwissDataScienceCenter/reproducible-data-science/hands-on/hosted_notebook/README.md

 ![connect to the session](tutorial-images/04-connect.png)

-# Viewing contents of repository
+# Viewing contents of the project repository

 The remainder of the tutorial runs on the hosted platform.
 You should go to the notebook `index.ipynb` in the base directory and follow the tutorial from there.